Erin-Weiss/Erin-Weiss.github.io/README.md

 ## 🔗 Live Demo

-Check out the live version of my portfolio at [Your Portfolio URL](https://your-portfolio-url.com)
+Check out the live version of my portfolio at [Portfolio URL](https://erin-weiss.github.io/index.html)

 ---

 ## 🚀 About Me

 I'm a Data Scientist with a passion for AI, machine learning, and building models.
 I enjoy solving complex problems and building projects that make a difference.
 I also like being creative and making aesthetically pleasing projects when I can.

 In this repository, you'll find some of the projects I've worked on, highlighting my skills in:

-- Data analysis (Python, Pandas, SQL, R, TensorFlow and Keras, Reinforcement learning, Gurobi, Alteryx)
+- Data analysis (Python, Pandas, SQL, R, Artificial Intelligence (AI), Reinforcement learning, Data Visualization, Tableau, Jupyter, NumPy, Matplotlib)
 - DevOps and CI/CD (Git, GitHub, Bash, Shell)
-- Frontend development (HTML/CSS, some JavaScript)
+- Frontend development (HTML/CSS, Streamlit, some JavaScript)
 - Creative Softwares (Figma, Linearity Curve Vector Art, Sketchbook)

 ---